 Statements of unaudited annual earnings figures and half-yearly reports must be published within no later than two months from the expiry of the reporting period.
 The same requirement shall apply also if a company chooses to publish a quarterly or interim report.

-The annual report must be published no later than at the same time at which it is made available to the shareholders.
+The annual report including the auditing report must be published no later than at the same time at which the annual report must under applicable law be made available to the shareholders.